-PBS reported a total estimated environmental liability (releases to the environment) of \$104 million for FY 2021.
-This is a decrease from \$107 million for FY 2020.
+PBS reported a total estimated environmental liability (releases to the environment) of \$98.4 million for FY 2022.
+This is a decrease from \$103.6 million for FY 2021.
 The decrease is attributable to remediation efforts along with cost re-estimations for environmental services (e.g., remediation activities) and adjustments to the scope of services for projects managed by PBS.
 PBS's environmental remediation projects range from the cleanup of hazardous substances (e.g., chemical solvents, toxic metals, and polychlorinated biphenyls) and petroleum released into soil and groundwater to complex long-term remediation of former Department of Defense sites (e.g., munitions manufacturing and stockpile centers).
 GSA's PBS does not have any sites identified as probable but not reasonably estimable regarding cleanup costs.
-As of September 30, 2021 and 2020, GSA's FBF had \$34 million for and \$19 million respectively for "reasonably possible" cleanup costs, for which a non-GSA entity will be responsible for settling cleanup costs of the assets.
-The non-GSA entity responsible for settling and reporting the liability for the cleanup cost of the asset is designated by Formerly Used Defense Sites and Department of Defense Logistics Agency requirements.
+As of September 30, 2022, and September 30, 2021, GSA's FBF had \$35.9 million for and \$33.6 million respectively for "reasonably possible" cleanup costs, for which a non-GSA entity will be responsible for settling cleanup costs of the asset is designated by Formerly Used Defense Sites and Department of Defense Logistics Agency requirements.